In this video, we are going to look at arc and chord relationships.

 If these two chords are parallel to each other, something we know is that these two arcs are congruent to each other.

-The arc in between AB and CD are congruent.
+The arc in between and

 These are not paralleled to each other but these chords are of the same length.